Corporate Governance

 Board Meetings

-Under the RBF Act, the Board is required to meet at least ten times in a calendar year.
+Under the RBF Act, the Board is required to meet at least ten times a year.
 Four Directors form a quorum for a meeting of the Board.
-In the absence of the Governor, the Deputy Governor may participate in the Board meetings and is entitled to exercise a vote.
-The Board met on 12 occasions during the review period.
+In the absence of the Governor, the Deputy Governor participates in the Board meetings and is entitled to exercise a vote.
+In addition, in the absence of the Governor, another Director present shall be appointed by consensus of the Directors to chair the Board meeting.
+Board meetings are usually held on the last Thursday of each month.
+Subsequent to the COVID-19 pandemic, the Bank resorted to virtual Board meetings up to the time when the restrictions were lifted.
+The Bank’s Corporate Governance Charter allows for entirely virtual Board and internal Committee meetings.

 Board Committees

-The RBF has two Board Committees – the Audit and Risk Committee and the Governance Committee, which comprise non-executive members.
-Decisions of the Committees are submitted to the Board for ratification.
-Mr Pradeep Patel is the Chairman of the Board Audit and Risk Committee while members include Mr Tevita Kuruvakadua and Ms Makereta Konrote.
-The Board Audit and Risk Committee monitors the adequacy of the audit function in the Bank and assists the Board in fulfilling the requirements of the RBF Act in relation to the Bank’s accounting and reporting practices.
-In carrying out these functions, the Committee:
+The Board Audit and Risk Committee (BARC) monitors the adequacy of the audit function in the Bank and assists the Board in fulfilling the requirements of the RBF Act in relation to the Bank’s accounting and reporting practices.
+In carrying its responsibilities, the Committee reviews and monitors the following functions:

-The Board Governance Committee is chaired by Mr Tevita Kuruvakadua and members are Mr Pradeep Patel and Mr Tony Whitton (OF).
-The role of the Board Governance Committee is to strengthen the governance of the Bank and to ensure the accountability of the Office of the Governor to the Board.
-The main functions of the Committee are to oversee compliance with the Bank’s Corporate Governance Charter and to undertake the annual performance appraisal of the Governor and Deputy Governor based on agreed key performance indicators (KPIs).
-Board members who are not members of the Board Governance Committee are invited to attend the meeting to assess the performance of the Governors.
+The role of the Board Governance Committee (BGC) is to strengthen the governance of the Bank and to ensure the accountability of the Office of the Governor to the Board.
+The main functions of the Committee are to oversee compliance with the Bank’s Corporate Governance Charter and undertake the bi-annual performance appraisal of the Governor and Deputy Governor based on agreed key performance indicators (KPIs).
+Board members who are not members of the BGC are also invited to assess the performance of the Governors.
+In addition, all staff-related matters such as the review of the terms and conditions of employment for staff and members of Executive Management are reviewed and approved by this Committee.

 Bank Management

-The Executive Management of the Reserve Bank comprises the Governor, Deputy Governor and all Heads of Group.
+The Executive Management of the Reserve Bank comprises the Governor, Deputy Governor and all Heads of Groups.
 The Governor is advised by a number of internal committees within the Bank:

-• the Financial System Policy Committee meets monthly to review financial system soundness and efficiency;
+- the Financial System Policy Committee meets monthly to review financial system soundness and stability;

-• the Financial System Development Policy Committee meets monthly to discuss financial system and capital markets developments, payment systems, financial inclusion and consumer issues including complaints management;
+- the Financial System Development Policy Committee meets monthly to discuss the financial system and developments in capital markets, payment systems, financial inclusion and consumer issues including complaints management;

-• the Currency and Corporate Services Policy Committee meets quarterly to discuss issues relating to currency and internal services;
+- the Corporate Services Policy Committee meets quarterly to discuss matters relating to internal services;

-• the Information Technology Steering Committee (ITSC) meets quarterly to discuss IT development and operations; and
+- the Information Technology (IT) Steering Committee meets quarterly to discuss IT development and operations; and

 Delegation of Authority